RodrigoAlcantaraRuitina/Porfolio-RodrigoAlcantara/README.md

 ### Skills
 -Knowledge and experience in Unreal, C++.

 -Efficient work: I have been in several gameJam where, based on an organized work, objectives were achieved.
+In addition to being able to work with new people to move the project forward.

 -Specialization in AI, scenario interaction and UI.